Arthur-Milchior/anki/difference.md

 instead of deleting the note» chage the behavior of anki when he finds a note which has no more card.
 This allow to lose the content of the note, and let you correct the note instead to generate cards.
+This add-on adds many features to the browser.

+### Sorting everything
+You can sort any columns.
+Including decks, cards, notes, tags.

+### Improvment for dev
+To add a column, you only need to add one more object of type BrowserColumn.